 So what does this have to do with beauty?
-We like clean, nontoxic beauty here at goop: You will find brands in our goop shop who we believe are holding themselves to very high standards in terms of choosing ingredients and formulations that are not harmful to our health.
-And most importantly, they are completely transparent about their formulations, which is surprisingly not required by law in the United States.
+We believe in clean, nontoxic beauty here at goop: The brands in our goop shop are only those that we believe hold themselves to very high standards in terms of choosing ingredients and formulations that are not harmful to our health.
+Most important, they are completely transparent about what’s their formulas, which is surprisingly not required by law in the United States.

-There is an utter lack of chemical policy in this country (for more, read this) that is pretty terrifying, primarily because most people mistakenly believe that like many other things in the U.S., the personal care industry is highly-regulated.
+The lack of policy around chemicals in beauty and personal-care products in this country (for more, read this) is pretty terrifying.
+Most people mistakenly believe that like many other things in the US, the personal-care industry is highly regulated.
 It’s not.
 At all.
 What’s worse, in our opinion, is the flagrant green-washing and marketing—“natural,” “organic,” “pure”—that lulls people into believing that they’re making great, health-centric choices.
-That’s just not ok.
-We all deserve to know what’s in our products so that we can choose whether to use them or not.
+That’s just not okay.
+We all deserve to know what’s in our products so we can choose whether to use them or not.

-For the goop shop, we did the vetting for you, so that you know that your intention to shop clean aligns with what we’re offering on our shelves.
+In the goop shop, we do the vetting for you, so you know that your intention to shop clean aligns with what we’re offering on our shelves.

-The great news in all of this is that the personal care industry is really cleaning up its act, in large part because of pressure from consumers like all of us who are clamoring for safer options and more transparency about ingredients and formulas (Target, Walmart, and Whole Foods are making big strides, as you’ll see below).
-We asked Stacy Malkan, the co-founder of the Campaign for Safe Cosmetics and author of Not Just a Pretty Face: The Ugly Side of the Beauty Industry to give us an update on where we are—and action we can take today to further the cause.
-She also put together some guidelines for navigating greenwashing, and the many claims in beauty that actually mean nothing.
+The great news in all of this is that the personal-care industry is slowly cleaning up its act, in large part because of pressure from consumers like all of us who are clamoring for safer options and more transparency about ingredients and formulas (Target, Walmart, and Whole Foods are making big strides, as you’ll see below).
+We asked Stacy Malkan, a cofounder of the Campaign for Safe Cosmetics and the author of Not Just a Pretty Face: The Ugly Side of the Beauty Industry to give us an update on where we are—and actions we can take today to further the cause.
+She also put together some guidelines for navigating greenwashing, along with the many claims in beauty that actually mean nothing.

 What do you think needs to happen for the industry to evolve more acceptable safety standards?

 We need to update the 1938 law that gives the FDA almost no authority to regulate cosmetics.
-Right now, companies are allowed to put nearly any chemical into personal care products sold in the US—even known carcinogens—without any safety testing, and without disclosing all the chemicals on labels.
-We’ve learned a lot in the past 70 years!
+Right now, companies are allowed to put nearly any chemical into personal-care products sold in the US—even known carcinogens—without any safety testing and without disclosing all the chemicals on labels.
+We’ve learned a lot in the past seventy years!
 For example, current science tells us that even low doses of certain chemicals can contribute to cancer, birth defects, learning disabilities, and other health problems that are on the rise.
-Each day, the average American woman uses about a dozen personal care products containing more than 100 chemicals that we ingest, inhale, and absorb through our skin, so they end up inside us.
+Each day, the average American woman uses about a dozen personal-care products containing more than one hundred chemicals that we ingest, inhale, and absorb through our skin, so they end up inside us.

 What have been recent triumphs?
 What are the setbacks?